Know the Rules

 - Paints and painting materials

 - Rubber or plastic or anything containing or coated with rubber or plastic or similar substances except rubber or plastic attached to shredded scrap steel

 - Used oil

-- Wood or wood products containing substances for the purposes of preserving wood
+- Wood products containing substances for the purposes of preserving wood

 - Any material contrary to federal, provincial, or municipal legislation